marcinduma/WILCLD-2611/docs/LAB_access-RDP.md

 ## 5. Accessing Cisco Intersight Assist

 Cisco Intersight requires installation of local (on-prem) satelite system.
-Cisco Intersight Assist collect data from local vCenter and send it to Cisco Intersight PaaS in secure manner.
+Cisco Intersight Assist collects data from local vCenter and send it to Cisco Intersight PaaS in secure manner.
 You can login to local Cisco Intersight Assist using credentials provided below:

 URL: